-(b) Prohibition on Retaliation.
+B. Prohibition on Retaliation.

 Retaliation against any person for filing, supporting, providing information in good faith, or otherwise participating in the investigative and/or disciplinary process in connection with a Complaint of Sexual Misconduct is strictly prohibited.
 Violations of this prohibition will be addressed through this Policy and/or other University disciplinary procedures and will result in strong responsive action by the University.
-Any person who feels that he or she has been subject to retaliation should notify the Title IX Coordinator, Jennifer Fleming, Deputy Title IX Coordinator, Amy Anderson, or the Assistant Affirmative Action Officer, Susie Nicholson, or the Deputy Title IX coordinator for the Ozark Campus, Tanya Martin.
+Any person who feels that he or she has been subject to retaliation should notify the Title IX Coordinator, Amy Pennington, or the Deputy Title IX Coordinators, Will Cooper, Susie Nicholson, Stacy Galbo, or the Deputy Title IX Coordinator for the Ozark Campus.

-(c) Prohibition on Providing False Information.
+C. Prohibition on Providing False Information.